-STRENGHTS How would the involvement of foreign staff strengh- ten your business?
-OPPORTUNITY Which opportunities would occur when foreign per- sons start working in your company?
-WEAKNESSES Which aspects are weaknesses of the idea to integrate foreign staff in your work?
-THREADS Which threads could occur when you integrate foreign staff?
-WBL Accelerator Magazine | www.wblaccelerator.eu "A ONE OF THE GREATEST VALUES OF MENTORS IS THE ABILITY TO SEE AHEAD WHAT OTHERS CANNOT SEE AND TO HELP THEM NAVIGATE A COURSE TO THEIR DESTINATION."
+OPPORTUNITY Which opportunities would occur when foreign persons start working in your company?
+THREATS Which threats could occur when you integrate foreign staff?
+"ONE OF THE GREATEST VALUES OF MENTORS IS THE ABILITY TO SEE AHEAD WHAT OTHERS CANNOT SEE AND TO HELP THEM NAVIGATE A COURSE TO THEIR DESTINATION."
 John C. Maxwell, American Author, Professional Speaker and Pastor

 THE DAILY LIFE OF A WBL MENTOR The daily life of mentors consists of different activities, interactions and challenges, that encompass the experience that an apprentice will undertake as part of an apprenticeship placement.
 What is expected of a mentor?
 What are the daily tasks and interactions a mentor faces?
 One may look at a mentors daily life in parallel to the daily life of a teacher in the classroom.
-Similarly, to a teacher in the classroom delivering their lesson, a mentor is passing on their advice at the workplace, based on the knowledge, skills, and competences gained earlier through both formal and informal learning experiences.
+Similarly, to a teacher in the classroom delivering their lesson, a mentor is passing on their advice at the workplace based on the knowledge, skills, and competences gained earlier through both formal and informal learning experiences.
 Donald Sadoway compares his work with batteries to his work with mentoring: "In a battery, I strive to maximize electrical potential.
 When mentoring, I strive to maximize human potential."
 Thus, the daily routine of a mentor includes various activities, interactions and challenges.
-A mentor needs to identify who needs to be mentored, and how mentoring needs to be carried out.
-Following this analysis, a mentor organises, and at times also improvises, group or individual sessions or activities, which could take the form of a discussion or even a practical demonstration.
-The mentorina style or technique is one of the decisions the mentor needs to take, in order to select according to the identified needs.
+A mentor needs to identify who needs to be mentored and how mentoring needs to be carried out.
+Following this analysis, a mentor organises and at times also improvises group or individual sessions or activities, which could take the form of a discussion or even a practical demonstration.
+The mentoring style or technique is one of the decisions the mentor needs to take in order to select according to the identified needs.

-The target is to cultivate the mentor mentee relationship by providing the necessary guidance, preparation and resources which a job demands, and cater to the mentees' need for further insights and perspectives into their roles within the business sector they are working in, in order to progress and develop professionally and ultimately become independent professionals.
-John C. Maxwell is quoted: "One of the greatest values of mentors is the ability to see ahead what others cannot see and to help them navigate a course to their destination."
+The target is to cultivate the mentor mentee relationship by providing the necessary guidance, preparation and resources which a job demands and cater to the mentees' need for further insights and perspectives into their roles within the business sector they are working in, in order to progress and develop professionally and ultimately become independent professionals.

+John C. Maxwell's quote gets it to the heart: "One of the greatest values of mentors is the ability to see ahead what others cannot see and to help them navigate a course to their destination."
+Mentoring is not a one-size-fits-all role.
+All mentors are different, use different techniques and mentor different individuals of different talents.